vallucodes/VampireSurvivor-game/README.md

 ## My contribution

-Player healthbar \
+- Player healthbar
-All projectiles \
+- All projectiles
-Weapon to shoot projectiles \
+- Rotating weapon to shoot projectiles
-Collectables that can be shot as shotgun projectiles
+- Collectables that can be shot as shotgun projectiles